Loganair Cabin Bag Rules 2026 — Dimensions, Weight & Strictness

 Loganair carry-on baggage rules for 2026.

 On the TravelHub Strictness Scale, Loganair currently scores 3.5/10.
-A score of 3.5 indicates relatively relaxed enforcement, though published limits still apply and can increase without notice.
+A score of 3.5 suggests lighter observed enforcement, but the published limit still applies if staff decide to use the sizer.

 How strict is Loganair about cabin bags?

 Loganair scores 3.5/10 on the TravelHub Strictness Scale.
-A score of 3.5 indicates relatively relaxed enforcement, though published limits still apply and can increase without notice.
+A score of 3.5 suggests lighter observed enforcement, but the published limit still applies if staff decide to use the sizer.

 What is the gate fee if my bag is too big on Loganair?